qhv1/CS1632_Fall2020/exercises/4/README.md

 * The monkey who has the banana shall throw it to another monkey during each round.

-* If a monkey is even-numbered (e.g., monkey #2, monkey #4, etc.), then the monkey with the banana shall throw the banana to the monkey equal to one-half of that initial monkey's number.
+* If a monkey is even-numbered (e.g., monkey #2, monkey #4, etc.), then the monkey with the banana shall throw the banana to the monkey equal to one-half of that initial monkey's number `(n / 2)`.
 For example, monkey #4 shall throw the banana to monkey #2, and monkey #20 shall throw the banana to monkey #10.

 * If a monkey is odd-numbered (and not monkey #1), the monkey with the banana shall throw it to the monkey equal to three times the number of that monkey plus one `(3n + 1)`.
 For example, monkey #5 shall throw the banana to monkey #16 `((3 * 5) + 1)`.